 It’s hard to find Airbnb hashtags that are relevant for marketing your property.
-There are a lot of Airbnb hashtags out there, but not all of them will work well for you and your business.
+There are a lot of Airbnb hashtags out there, and not all of them will work well for you and your business.

-But while most marketers understand their importance, choosing the word/phrases to use as hashtags can confuse some.
+While most marketers understand their importance, choosing the word/phrases to use as hashtags can confuse some.
 If you’re not getting as much attention as you’d like, chances are you’re struggling with that, too, so this is a post you don’t want to skim through.

 The best hashtags for getting your property noticed are; #Airbnb, #Airbnbhost, #Airbnbexperience, #Airbnbsuperhost, #Airbnbphoto, #Airbnblife, #Airbnbhomes, among others.
 Daily hashtags include #motivationmonday, #traveltuesday, #wisdomwednesday, #TBT, #TGIF, #selfiesaturday, and #sundayvibes.